JONSASSE/432-2018/slides/class05/README.md

 Yes, and in fact I've read some other parts of the book, too. | 5 | 12.5% Yes, I'm up to date, but I haven't read any other parts of the book. | 19 | 47.5% No, but I'll get to that soon, because it'll help me do my project. | 16 | 40%

+By now, you should have read Leek on "Reading scientific papers" as well, plus you should have read [R4DS](http://r4ds.had.co.nz/) sections 22, 23 (on Model Basics - some of which aren't so basic) and 26, 27 (R Markdown) and 30 (R Markdown workflow).

 ### What question(s) remain uppermost in your mind at this point? (edited responses)